d80b2t/group_code/Simulated_sources/README.md

 2. The empty version of the position.ascii file (which you will need to clear before running as well)

  - Important note: The first line in the position.ascii file should ALWAYS be as follows::
-   # RA DEC MAG FLUX

- -any different will result in an odd output
+   # RA DEC MAG FLUX  Any different will result in an odd output

 What does the code do right now?